emericg/WatchFlower/doc/higrow-api.md

 * Uses Bluetooth Low Energy (BLE) and has a limited range
 * A lipo battery can be used (charging via USB)

-Boards are available from Weemo or LilyGo chinese manufacturers.
+Boards are available from LilyGo or Weemo Chinese manufacturers.

-I would not really recommend an HiGrow for serious plant monitoring, only for tinkering with an esp32 board with onboard sensors.
+I would not recommend an HiGrow for serious plant monitoring, only for tinkering with an esp32 board with onboard sensors.

 ## Features